Sian Clifford: 2006–2015: Early career and theatre

 In the first ten years of her professional acting career, Clifford became a prolific Off West End actress.
 In her first few years out of drama school, she was involved with Theatre503 in which she was involved the productions Without Laughing, Contraction, and Listening Out.
 In March 2007, she acted in the play Not the End of the World at the Bristol Old Vic theatre.
 Her first notable performance was playing Ismene in the Nottingham Playhouse production of Burial at Thebes at the Barbican which premiered in September 2007.

 In Summer 2008, she acted in a play called The Pendulum, written by her co-star Alexander Fiske-Harrison, at the Jermyn Street Theatre in the West End, which ran for the month of June, and in the following month she took part in the annual Latitude Festival in the play Public Displays of Affection.
 Clifford was in three theatre productions the next summer; in June she had a small role in a chamber opera titled Parthenogenesis at the Royal Opera House's Linbury Studio, she co-starred in the Arcola Theatre play The Road to Mecca, and she toured with the production Is Everyone Okay? which co-starred future Fleabag castmate Phoebe Waller-Bridge.

 Throughout September 2010, Clifford starred in the well-reviewed experimental theatre piece Pieces of Vincent at the Arcola Theatre.
 For the rest of autumn 2010, she had a supporting role in the play Pains of Youth at the prestigious Royal National Theatre.
 Finishing out the year, Clifford held the titular role in an original production of Beauty and the Beast, also at the Royal National Theatre.
 The production ran throughout the Christmas season and was critically successful.

 In 2014, she was one of the stars of the Nottingham Playhouse's production of Time and the Conways.
 Also that year, she took part in Good.
 Clean.
 Fun., a collection of short plays by Phoebe Waller-Bridge which included an early version of Clifford's Fleabag character Claire, as well as the Victorian-era play Fever at the Jermyn Street Theatre.

 During her career, Clifford has also participated in many workshops and readings for Off West End productions.
-She has often collaborated with DryWrite and Nabako theatre companies, theatre directors Vicky Jones (DryWrite), Lynsey Turner (Royal National theatre, Theatre503) and Andrew Steggall, and writer/actor Phoebe Waller-Bridge.
+She has often collaborated with DryWrite and Nabokov theatre companies, theatre directors Vicky Jones (DryWrite), Lyndsey Turner (Royal National Theatre, Theatre503) and Andrew Steggall, and writer/actor Phoebe Waller-Bridge.